sudhanshu-j/SocialBook/README.md

 # SocialBook – A Social Media Clone Website

 SocialBook is a fully responsive social media clone website created using HTML, CSS, and JavaScript.
 It replicates key features of popular social media platforms, offering users an interactive and engaging experience.
-The website is designed with three primary sections—Left Sidebar, Mid-Section, and Right Section,**—along with various dynamic features like notifications, message highlights, and theme customization options.
+The website is designed with three primary sections—Left Sidebar, Mid-Section, and Right Section, along with various dynamic features like notifications, message highlights, and theme customization options.

 ## Table of Contents